-"There were still people in the building when Snowcrystal was there," Katie replied, obviously remembering Snowcrystal talking about the time when a human had chased her in the library.
-"There'll probably still be janitors, or other workers…and that had to have been before they closed it down for the night…they must have alarms, or…or some other type of security system…"
+"There were still people in the building when Snowcrystal was there," Katie replied, obviously remembering what Damian had told them about Snowcrystal once having snuck into the library.
+"There'll probably still be janitors, or other workers…and that had to have been before they closed it down for the night.
+They must have alarms, or…or some other type of security system…"

 "Maybe we could find a place to hide in there until late at night," Justin suggested.
 "Then we could open a window if we needed one of the wild pokémon's help, or just use our own pokémon, or-"

 Katie sighed.
-"I…I don't like the idea of sneaking around the library at night.
+"I…I don't like the idea of sneaking around at night.
 We should at least try and explain things…"